Dining Room Cases

-During the last forty years, the company has grown from a one-man operation to nearly 70 cabinetmakers (about half men and half women).
+During the last forty-plus years, the company has grown from a one-man operation to nearly 70 cabinetmakers (about half men and half women).

 is an accomplished craftsman and works in the shop, while

 In 1987 the company built a new workshop facility in Auburn, Maine, not far from its original New Gloucester location.
 After several expansions, we now have nearly 90,000 square feet of work space.
 In addition to

 , Thos.
 Moser operates

-located in Auburn and Freeport, Maine, as well as in Boston, New York, Washington DC, Philadelphia, and San Francisco.
+located in Freeport (Maine), Boston, New York, Washington DC, Philadelphia, and San Francisco.

 "Tom Moser left teaching in 1972 to start making one-of-a-kind furniture in an old Grange Hall in New Gloucester, Maine."